Theory of Topological Superconductivity in Doped IV-VI Semiconductors: Model and Method

-The interaction in Eq.\ref{eq:itac_global_pockets} includes all the states in $p$-orbitals from the atom A or B, however, superconductivities are contributed by the bands on the Fermi level.
-To capture the physical picture of the system, we project the states generated by the creation operator, $\hat{\psi}^{\dagger}_{l}(\boldsymbol{k} + \boldsymbol{\mathrm{L}}_m)$, in the orbital basis to the band basis.
+To further simplify the interaction in Eq.\eqref{eq:itac_global_pockets} which includes all the $p$ orbitals from atom A or B, we project the states $\hat{\psi}^{\dagger}_{l}(\boldsymbol{k} + \boldsymbol{\mathrm{L}}_m)$ from the orbital basis to the band basis, and only the states on the Fermi surfaces will be preserved in the weak-coupling limit.
 We take the following three steps to accomplish such goal.